Daniel-Popov10/Guess-A-Number-Game/README.md

 # Live Demo

-You can try the game by clicking on this [link](https://replit.com/@DanielPopov2/guessANumber#guessANumber.js) or by clicking on the image down below and typing **guessANumber.js** in the shell window.
+You can try the game by clicking on this [link](https://replit.com/@DanielPopov2/guessANumber#guessANumber.js) or by clicking on the image down below and typing **node guessANumber.js** in the shell window.